-For some languages like Node.js and Golang, Dynatrace provides detection based on modules and packages.
+For some languages, like Node.js and Go, Dynatrace provides detection based on modules and packages.
 It uses a basic set of predefined APIs for Java and .NET.
 However, for others, Dynatrace allows you to create custom API definitions for the various frameworks in your environment.
 Custom API definitions are used to further segment the API breakdown and make it easier to quickly see which frameworks contain hotspots.

-By using a custom-created API definition called
+For example, by using a custom-created API definition called

 To add a user-defined API detection rule: